 The best way to deal with children’s nervousness is to have an open conversation about Covid-19 and its effects.
 Sit down with them, ask what bothers or makes them nervous, and try to clear all their doubts and misconceptions.

-Having an open conversation with our kids can solve many of our problems, and this is particularly important this year because we should not just be stressing about their education because their mental health is far more important too.
+Having an open conversation with our kids can solve many of our problems, and this is particularly important this year because we should not just be stressing about their education because their mental health is far more important in addition to a good bedtime routine.

 Even though the schools are re-opening again, the coronavirus is still a significant threat to our lives.
 Children must be taught the necessary precautions that can keep them and everyone safe.